-The Board, through AHPRA, writes to the practitioner and gives them reasons for its decision.
+The National Board, through Ahpra, writes to the practitioner and gives them reasons for its decision.

 The time given to the practitioner for a response will vary based on the degree of risk to the community, but the practitioner is always afforded natural justice, including the right to understand the concerns that have been raised about them and the right to be heard (or ‘show cause’).

-Immediately after deciding whether or not to take immediate action, a Board must also decide on what further action it considers appropriate.
+Immediately after deciding whether or not to take immediate action, a National Board must also decide on what further action it considers appropriate.
 This can include conducting an investigation, seeking a health or performance assessment, or referring a matter directly to a tribunal.
-The Board, through AHPRA, gives written notice to the practitioner and states the reasons for its decision.
+The National Board, through Ahpra, gives written notice to the practitioner and states the reasons for its decision.

 The immediate action decision continues until: